NBA Trade Rumors: Jimmy Butler No Longer An Expendable For Chicago Bulls?

 Yahoo Sports! mentioned that aside from Butler, Rondo is “a major reason” why the Bulls are thriving as of late.
 It was stated that in Chicago’s latest winning streak, the veteran point guard is averaging nearly a triple-double (16.7 points, 10 assists, and 9.7 rebounds per outing).

 Similar to Butler, there were also reports that Rondo is leaving the Windy City soon.
 This was due to his problem with playing time.
-Bulls head coach Fred Hoiberg benched the 31-year-old in a number of games and it appeared that he took this negatively.
+Bulls head coach Fred Hoiberg benched the 31-year-old in a number of games, and it appeared that he took this negatively.

 Now, it might be time to forget the past, with Butler and Rondo carrying Chicago as it attempts to make a comeback to the playoffs.
 The Bulls came up short in the 2015-16 season, Hoiberg’s first year, as they finished ninth in the East at 42-40.